"The researchers found potential improvements in power, stroke length, and foot force symmetry".

 4) Every inch matters.
 Have you ever won or lost by a bow ball?

 Overall, pretty interesting findings and I look forward to hearing more as my clients try them.
-If you'd like a pdf copy of the study feel free to send me an email and I'll shoot it over to you.
+If you'd like to read more check out our free sample edition of the Science of Rowing here.

 How do I try it?

 You can experiment wearing them before, during, and/or after training to see how it feels for you.
 Some of these studies have shown that stimulation before can also affect performance after the insoles have been removed.
 So it may be beneficial even if you wear them inconsistently.

 After a lot of research I wasn’t able to find any insoles I trusted except for the Naboso insoles.
 This product is created and designed by a well respected podiatrist with practical experience in the sports performance field.
 I suggest trying the performance insoles.
 They match/exceed the density of the most effective insoles in the study.
 If you’re interested give them a try and tell me what you find!